igorkry/tnt4j-streams/README.md

 `Queue` property defines name of queue to get messages.

-`EventParser` is of type `MessageActivityXmlParser` meaning that it will parse messages deserialized into XML strings.
+`EventParser` is of type `MessageActivityXmlParser` meaning that it will parse messages de-serialized into XML strings.

 `SignatureDelim` property defines that `#!#` should be used as signature delimiter.